Gravitational collapse: White dwarf

-The collapse of the stellar core to a white dwarf takes place over tens of thousands of years, while the star blows off its outer envelope to form a planetary nebula.
-If it has a companion star, a white dwarf-sized object can accrete matter from the companion star.
-Before it reaches the Chandrasekhar limit (about one and a half times the mass of the Sun, at which point gravitational collapse would start again), the increasing density and temperature within a carbon-oxygen white dwarf initiate a new round of nuclear fusion, which is not regulated because the star's weight is supported by degeneracy rather than thermal pressure, allowing the temperature to rise exponentially.
-The resulting runaway carbon detonation completely blows the star apart in a type Ia supernova.
+The upper mass limit on the growth of a white dwarf is called the Chandrasekhar limit.
+This is about one and a half times the mass of the Sun, at which point gravitational collapse would start again.
+Before reaching this limit, the increasing density and temperature within a carbon-oxygen white dwarf initiates a new round of nuclear fusion, which is not regulated because the star's weight is supported by degeneracy rather than thermal pressure, allowing the temperature to rise exponentially.
+The resulting runaway carbon detonation completely blows the star apart in a Type Ia supernova.